 The Tyndall Centre Consortium is a collaborative venture between four universities:

-Although primarily based in the School of Mechanical, Aerospace and Civil Engineering, we have close affiliations with the School of Electrical and Electronic Engineering, School of Environment, Education and Development, School of Social Sciences and the Alliance Manchester Business School.
+Although primarily based in the Department of Mechanical, Aerospace and Civil Engineering, we have close affiliations with the Department of Electrical and Electronic Engineering, School of Environment, Education and Development, School of Social Sciences and the Alliance Manchester Business School.
 Many of our researchers are engaged in the Supergen Bioenergy Hub, which is collocated with Tyndall Manchester.

 Vision and mission

 Since 2000, the Tyndall Centre for Climate Change Research has applied its unique interdisciplinary expertise to produce academically robust and policy-relevant research.
 It has established a strong international and national reputation for delivering cutting-edge and impartial analyses of the climate change challenge and successfully disseminating its research to a wide range of stakeholders.

 As one of the core Tyndall partners, Tyndall Manchester produces world-class agenda-setting research on Energy systems, Carbon budgets and pathways, the Water energy food nexus, Communities, and Circular economy.

 As a group, we have over a decade of experience in undertaking genuinely interdisciplinary approaches to complex policy problems.
 Our holistic approach remains a national and international benchmark in climate change mitigation and adaptation research.